airalab/robonomics-grant-program/proposals/proposal-template.md

 > Here you can provide the table of expected tasks with a short description of every task.
 This list is not strict, and you are free to adhere to a different schedule during the grant implementation.
 First of all, the list is needed so that you can orientate yourself on the upcoming project.
 Secondly, such a list will demonstrate to us that you have a clear understanding of the goals and objectives.

+> Alternatively, if your table is too large, you can upload the table as a image.
+How to upload and use images is described in section 2.

 | No. | Task description | Start/end dates |
 |:---:|:----------------:|:---------------:|
 | ... |        ...       |       ...       |